 The next day I would be camping underneath Mount Roland, one of the bumps or ridges on the horizon that I viewed from the back porch of the Great Western Tiers Visitor Centre on Emu Bay Rd.; the Centre is worth a visit thanks to informative displays and lots of tourist info and helpful staff.

-In retrospect, Deloraine would have made a good spot to stop for lunch and take in the views I framed above but as for that “quietly bohemian vibe” mentioned in the Rough Guide review – I wasn’t feeling it!
-There is “laid back” and then there’s “dead”.
+In retrospect, Deloraine would have made a good spot to stop for lunch and to take in the views I framed above but as for that “quietly bohemian vibe” mentioned in the Rough Guide review – I wasn’t feeling it!
+There is “laid back” and then there’s “dead”!

 Perhaps the fact that it was a sleepy Sunday afternoon in autumn explains the nothing-happening feel of the place.
 Another 40 kilometers – two and half hours – and I would have been in Sheffield by mid-afternoon in what seemed to me a more interesting little town with more to look at and with more restaurants open past 5 p.m.